Bacteria

 I. Bacterial Structure

 II.
-Reproduction in Prokaryotesfission
+Reproduction in Prokaryotes

 Binary fission is the splitting of a parent cell into two daughter cells; it is asexual reproduction in prokaryotes.